teleport-network/teleport-documents/developer/Integration-Guide-(Testnet)/1Get-Started.md

 B. cross-chain swap/lend/farm based on A

+In practice, you can using this mode by simply specify the following 3 parameters:

+SourceChain: Chain A

+RelayChain: teleport

+destChain: Chain B

 ### 2-Hop as Transportation Hub

 On the basis of the strong scalability, this approach enables user applications to handle additional logic on the Teleport chain as a relay chain and, more importantly, to take advantage of the massive liquidity provided by Teleport.